Chia-Network/chia-docs/docs/reference-client/node-syncing.md

 Here are the settings most routers will ask for:

 - Set connection type to _TCP_ or _TCP & UDP_
-- Destination (or Forwarding) IP address - This is your main node (computer) IP address on your internal network; search online on how to do this for your type of computer.
+- Destination (or forwarding) IP address - This is your main node (computer) IP address on your internal network; search online on how to do this for your type of computer.
 If you search for "what is my IP address" it will give you your external IP address, this is not the one you want.
-- Originating (or From) IP address - Set this to all or sometimes just an asterisk may be used `*`
+- Originating (or from) IP address - Set this to all or sometimes just an asterisk may be used `*`

-## Why forward port 8444?
+## Why Forward Port 8444?

-All peers (computers) with a closed port 8444 are completely dependent on pc peers with open port 8444.
-They are the only PCs they can talk to.
-If you got 1,000 nodes with an open port 8444, but 20,000 nodes with a closed port 8444, trying to sync, it will only just be able to theoretically have enough IP's estimated 3,000 can sync at a time, while the other wait for another open Chia user with open port 8444.
-Right now (Mid April '20) it seems that number is even much worse.
-And it causes a scenario where there just isn't enough open port 8444 peers to serve all the closed port 8444 peers.
-The only way around this is to ensure that you got an open port 8444.
+All newly added nodes are completely dependent on nodes that are allowing port forwarding, because they are the only nodes in which they can sync with.
+The more nodes there are that don't allow port forwarding can cause a bottleneck to those nodes that do have it enabled.

-If you somehow are able to open up your port 8444 you will quickly have peers connecting to you and have a much easier time to get connections established.
+If you enable port forwarding, your node will sync faster, and you will be helping to ensure the stability and overall health of the Chia network.

-## Speed up connecting to nodes
+## How to Speed Up Connecting to Nodes

-If you would like to speed up connecting to other nodes and syncing, add one of these introducer nodes:
+If you would like to speed up connectivity to other nodes and increase your sync speed, add one of these introducer nodes to your Chia client:

 - North Asia `introducer-ap-northeast-1.chia.net:8444`
 - South Asia `introducer-ap-southeast-1.chia.net:8444`